-- In the Downtown Storefront Zone (and in the part of the Downtown Office Zone that is north of Washington St and east of McLoughlin Blvd), no off-street parking is required.
-Parking is allowed, but the applicant determines how much to provide. - In the other Downtown zones, off-street parking is required.
-The type of use determines the amount required.3 Applicants are required to provide between 1 and 154 stalls spaces per 1000 sq ft of retail, restaurant, or office area; and between 1 and 1.25-stalls spaces per unit of multifamily residential development.
+• In the other Downtown zones, off-street parking is required.
+The type of use determines the amount required.2 Applicants are required to provide between 1 and 4 spaces per 1000 sq ft of retail, restaurant, or office area; and between 1 and 1.25 spaces per unit of multifamily residential development.

-Currently, the actual demand for downtown parking is fairly evenly distributed between different land uses (e.g. retail, office, and restaurants).
-4 This pattern of parking demand does reflect the multiple parking standards currently in place in the City Zoning-Code Ordinance, which suggests that specific uses demand specific allocations of parking.
-A parking utilization studyies conducted in 2003 and 20062012 indicated that the demand for parking in downtown Milwaukie ranges from 2.0 to 2.43 averaged 2.3 stalls spaces per 1,000 gross sq ft.
+Currently, the actual demand for downtown parking is fairly evenly distributed between different land uses (e.g. retail, office, and restaurants).3 This pattern of parking demand does reflect the multiple parking standards currently in place in the City Zoning Ordinance, which suggests that specific uses demand specific allocations of parking.
+A parking utilization study conducted in 2012 indicated that the demand for parking in downtown Milwaukie averaged 2.3 spaces per 1,000 gross sq ft.

-The development parking requirements that are currently in place may in fact require that a new development provide more parking than is needed by the development.
+The parking requirements that are currently in place may in fact require that a new development provide more parking than is needed by the development.
 On the relatively small building sites in downtown, such excessive requirements may preclude development altogether due to the high cost of building structured parking.